-My suggestions: Omit the cilantro in the marinade and perhaps sprinkle it on the chicken skewers before serving; Although the marinade is delicious as-is, I would reserve about 1/2 cup before adding the chicken, cook it down to thicken it a bit, and then add a teaspoon peanut butter and a pinch of red pepper flakes to make a wonderful dipping sauce.
-And this makes a lot of marinade for 2 pounds of chicken, so I strongly suggest maybe using 4 pounds of chicken as it's too delicious for just 3 skewers per person!
+Although the marinade is delicious as-is, I’d reserve about 1/2 cup before adding the chicken, cook it down to thicken it a bit, and then add a teaspoon of peanut butter and a pinch of red pepper flakes to make a wonderful dipping sauce.
+And this makes a lot of marinade for 2 pounds of chicken, so I strongly suggest maybe using 4 pounds of chicken as it’s too delicious for just 3 skewers per person!

 Because there are so few ingredients and the recipe is so simple, this is a great weeknight option for the summer.
-The only thing that I would like to investigate would be the limit for marinating–1 to 4 hours gives kind of a funky window if you're looking to get these on the table quickly.
-What I wonder and would like to test out is whether or not a marinating window of 6 to 9 hours would be detrimental to the result.
+The only thing that I would like to investigate would be the limit for marinating–1 to 4 hours gives kind of a big window if you’re looking to get these on the table quickly.
+I wonder if a marinating window of 6 to 9 hours would be detrimental to the result.
 If I could marinate these in the morning and have them ready to go when I get home from work that would seriously up the ante.

 These chicken skewers were fast, simple, and delicious.
 The ingredients were quick and easy to put together and they cooked nicely on the grill.
 The curry, cilantro, and coconut milk were very flavorful and we had no leftovers.
-I marinated the chicken for 1 hour and it had lots of flavor.
+I marinated the chicken for 1 hour and it had lots of flavors.
 It served 4 of us—2 adults and 2 kids.
-I made a peanut sauce from the website.
-It went nicely and I was able to use up the remaining coconut milk from the can.
+I made a peanut sauce that went nicely and I was able to use up the remaining coconut milk from the can.

-he recipe couldn’t be easier to put together.
-If you're able to find pre-cut chicken pieces, it's even easier.
-Do the marinade in a the blender or food processor and it would be even faster.
+The recipe couldn’t be easier to put together.
+If you’re able to find pre-cut chicken pieces, it’s even easier.
+Do the marinade in a blender or food processor and it’d be even faster.
 I cut my chicken pieces into 1-by-2-inch cubes and I had 5 pieces per skewer tightly scrunched together which gave me 10 skewers.
 I had to be away and left it for 6 hours and it was DEEElicious.
 Frankly, I don’t think less than 3 hours would be adequate.
 I’m just saying that my 6 hours of marinating worked.

 Mine were well done at 7 minutes so watch the chicken on the grill carefully.
-All in all, we enjoyed the unusual flavors of the coconut and fish sauce and I will absolutely be making this again.
-I served the chicken on the skewers with a chopped salad with ranch dressing.
-Next time, I’m thinking a southeast Asian fried rice full of vegetables with the chicken on the side without the skewers will be a better choice.
+All in all, we enjoyed the unusual flavors of the coconut and fish sauce and I’ll absolutely be making this again.
+I’m thinking a southeast Asian fried rice full of vegetables with the chicken on the side without the skewers will be a perfect choice.
 Or maybe a Thai green papaya salad.
-Limiting the number of continents on the plate will work much better.
-Ranch dressing and fish sauce were not a match made in heaven.